frictionlessdata/website/site/tooling/python/extracting-data/README.md

 **Limit/Offset Rows**

-It's a quite popular option used to limit amount of rows to read:
+This is a quite popular option used to limit amount of rows to read:

 ```python